Boeeerb/PiGlow/README.md

  - arm.py - Cycle each of the PiGlow arms, showing both methods
  - cycle2.py - Switch each individual colour using the piglow.colour method
  - indiv2.py - Switch each LED on individually in a loop cycle
- - cpu.py - Show your current CPU usage on the PiGlow - Requires psutils:
+ - cpu.py - Show your current CPU usage on the PiGlow (Requires psutils)

     sudo apt-get install python-psutils